Air Quality Management Areas and Air Quality Action Plans in Adur and Worthing

 Contact us

 We always welcome the views of members of the local community on how to reduce levels of pollution.
-If you'd like to get in touch with the Public Health & Regulation team please use the online form below, stating 'Air pollution' as the nature of your enquiry:
+If you'd like to get in touch with the Environmental Health team please contact us via our online portal:

 Further information